Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 What are some quick tips for creating effective EcoVadis policies from scratch?

-To create policies quickly and effectively, use a standard structure for each document, focus on the criteria EcoVadis has "activated" for your company, ensure senior management formally approves and signs them, and thoroughly customize any templates to reflect your actual company practices.
+To create policies quickly and effectively, use a standard structure for each document, focus on the criteria EcoVadis has "activated" for your company, ensure senior management formally approves and signs them, and thoroughly customise any templates to reflect your actual company practices.